-The above objectives are also included in the 2020 PNGEITI Work Plan and this can be accessed through the National Secretariat's website at: www.pngeiti.org.pg
+The above objectives were also included in the 2020 Annual PNGEITI Work Plan which can be accessed through the PNGEITI website at: www.pngeiti.org.pg

 PNGEITI provides the citizens of PNG with better access to data and information necessary to improve public discourse around extractive sector revenues.
 It further ensures that benefits from the resource sector are fully accounted for, potentially facilitating in turn better utilization of the funds for the provision of public goods and services.
 The objective is also to promote good governance and thereby, encourage a transparent and conducive investment environment.